Skip to content

 -> Overtime

-Testing process entirely black-boxed
+Testing process entirely black-box

--> Unable to design comprehensive test cases
+-> Testers cannot design comprehensive test cases

--> System crashes after going online
+-> System failures after going online

 -> Without logs, issues are hard to locate